flyteorg/flyte/docs/source/gen/flytectl_config_discover.rst

-.. _flytectl_config_discover:
+.. _FlyteCTL_config_discover:

-flytectl config discover
+FlyteCTL config discover
 ------------------------

 Searches for a config in one of the default search paths.